JulAleks/WEB222_Assignment_5/README.md

-## WEB222 Assignment 5 - Music App
+# WEB222 Assignment 5 - Music App Repository

 Welcome to my repository for WEB222 Assignment 5!
-Here, you will find my submission for the Music App project developed during the second semester of my first year.
-This assignment involves using HTML, CSS, and JavaScript to create a Music App.
+This project was completed during the second semester of my first year at Seneca College.
+In this assignment, I have utilized HTML, CSS, and JavaScript to create a dynamic Music App.

 ## Project Description

-The Music App is designed to provide users with an engaging platform to explore and discover music within a specific genre or by their favorite artists.
-It combines HTML for the structure, CSS for styling, and JavaScript for dynamic functionalities.
-Users can navigate through artists, explore their songs, and enjoy an interactive music experience.
+The Music App is a user-friendly platform designed to offer a captivating music exploration experience.
+It leverages HTML for structuring the content, CSS for styling, and JavaScript to enable interactive functionalities.
+With this app, users can effortlessly navigate through various artists, explore their song collections, and immerse themselves in an interactive musical journey.

 ## Technologies Used

 - HTML
 - CSS
-- JavaScript (using cards)
+- JavaScript (utilizing cards)